Allergy Testing

 The C-Reactive Protein (CRP) test measures levels of a liver-produced protein that increases in response to inflammation.
 It is used to diagnose and monitor inflammatory conditions, autoimmune diseases, and assess cardiovascular disease risk.
 Healthcare providers order the test for symptoms of inflammation and to evaluate treatment effectiveness.
 Interpretation should consider other clinical factors, as elevated CRP levels can be influenced by various factors.
 Follow-up testing and consultation with a healthcare provider are crucial for accurate diagnosis and treatment planning based on CRP test results.

-$49.00
+from $49.00

 Visit Lab

-$49.00Visit Lab
+from $49.00Visit Lab

 C-Reactive Protein (CRP), High Sensitivity